washifu/lanyon/_posts/2016-03-18-ROS_Indigo_Installation.md

 Bootstrap dependencies and rosdep has already been installed.

-Make a new directory for Indigo.
+Make a new directory for Indigo

 ```
 $ mkdir ~/ros_catkin_ws_indigo